OrgFlow-Actions/demo/README.md

 Go to the `Actions` tab in this repo, and run the workflow called `Create the stack`.

 When OrgFlow creates your stack, it will also create your first environment (called `Production`).
 This environment is connected to the production Salesforce org that you provided the username and password for.
-You will see that a git branch called 'production' has been created too, and that the metadata from your salesforce org has been committed to this branch.
+You will see that a git branch called `production` has been created too, and that the metadata from your salesforce org has been committed to this branch.

 ### 3. Add another environment